What You'll Build

 "sulphur_final" referenced in the workflow but missing locally

 The upstream workflow JSON contains a sulphur_final checkpoint reference that does not exist as a published file.
 Per the SulphurAI README: "the workflows contain sulphur_final right now, just use the lora or use the full models, don't use both at the same time."
-If you used the GGUF in step 2, point the loader at sulphur_dev-Q4_K_S.gguf instead and delete or bypass the LoRA node — the distill is already baked into the GGUF weights.
+On the GGUF path, point the model loader at sulphur_dev-Q4_K_S.gguf and keep the workflow's LoraLoaderModelOnly distill-LoRA node pointed at ltx-2.3-22b-distilled-lora-1.1_fro90_ceil72_condsafe.safetensors (from step 5) — do not delete it.
+The dev GGUF is not distilled; without the LoRA the 8-step / CFG=1 schedule runs un-distilled and degrades output.

 Gemma GGUF loader fails or outputs gibberish